markdanney/Udacity-ML-Engineer-Capstone/proposal.md

 ## Domain background

-*Student briefly details background information of the domain from which the project is proposed.
-Historical information relevant to the project should be included.
-It should be clear how or why a problem in the domain can or should be solved.
-Related academic research should be appropriately cited.
-A discussion of the student's personal motivation for investigating a particular problem in the domain is encouraged but not required.*

 Historically, marketing has always been catered to groups of people through mass-media; make-up and fashion through ads in magazines targeted to young women, beer and car ads on tv during sports events, massive light-boards on Times Square bombarding anyone and everyone with promises of better lives, the list goes on.
 These ads are seen as intrusive and obnoxious and are quickly filtered out as noise or even actively avoided.
 > The reason we’re blocking ads is that in the context those ads are being delivered, irrelevant ads are – quite literally – painful.
 Even relevant ads have a very high threshold to get over. [[1]](#1)